TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 		- Maybe notify by default and only hide notifications for passworded servers?
 		- For now it would be good to always see if someone's making a server so let's notify by default
 			- Won't really be accidentally 'spammable' as you'll have to save the changes first and maybe fix warnings/meet the conditions for game mode etc

-- Simple toolbar with all possible operations with immediate tooltips
-	- Maybe disable rotations/resizing on special resources

-- Cover ground neons per-entity?
-	- Only foregrounds will need it on a second thought
-	- Consider making anything foreground cover the ground neons by default, but I don't know how we'll do it
-	- When something needs to cover ground neons per-entity it's usually static
-		- So we can do the job with a static neon occluder
-			- Although that's PITA when we want to move the entity so maybe let's have per-entity switch after all

-- Let's keep the unvariantized structs as_physical and as_nonphysical and let them both go to json
-	- Pro: we might later decide to let nodes override domains after all
-		- Then we'll be ready for it
-		- With componentized render invariant it will take only 2 flavors instead of 3
-	- Pro: it sounds like a nice idiom to be able to modify this sprite's behavior in all domains
-		- The selected domain is just the default
-	- Con: not really any
-		- There might be repetition in fields that have different defaults
-		- But there would still be if we e.g. created a new sprite resource type (meh)
-		- And the only alternative would be std::optional shenanigans
-			- This wouldn't even let us have both behaviors saved if they differ

-- Now that I think of it, from the point of view of JSON api, it will look nice to have physics = {}
-	- We might not want to variantize it in case we want to go back to physics domain
-	- So we want to serialize it all
-- Or we might want to have a separate sprite resource type at all

-- Note that an occassional static wall intersecting another static wall won't break lighting, the raycasts will just miss it
-	- It's only important that we have a proper vertex at the corner

-- For now let's just add all insects to officials so we don't have to make gui for editing organisms
-	- We'll reproduce the entire garden in officials along with flowers etc

 - Json readwrite and ignoring defaults
 	- With reads it is really simple, if we read e.g. a physical resource we can set the default before reading directly into it
 	- The best default provider would be just the default type
 	- We might have a per-type default provider passed to write_json

-- Special render functions - we might have different defaults for physical and non-physical sprite
-	- Set defaults when switching domains?
-		- Switching domains is a major operation so I think it would be okay
-		- We might have different "hypothetical defaults" too
-			- Well a hypothetical default will always be a sprite so no

 - The whole idea of overrides is stupid af it'll just complicate our editor arch
 	- We'll just have to copy the file and be done with it, atlas will be easily able to recognize it